• 1-800-SEACAMP

 Vaccinations for COVID-19 are not required but are strongly encouraged due to the close proximity and communal dorms.

 All participants must be in good health at the time of the group start date.
 Any participants that have been in close contact with someone that tests positive for COVID‐19 will be required to follow current CDC and CDPH guidelines.
 Participants should be given a health screening prior to departing for the trip.
-If a participant arrives at SEACAMP San Diego with COVID‐19 symptoms or starts to exhibit symptoms during the session, that participant will be immediately isolated away from the group and must be supervised by a group chaperone and may be tested.
-Additionally, the whole group may be required to quarantine pending negative COVID‐19 test results and supervision will be the responsibility of the chaperones.
-DO NOT BRING SICK PARTICIPANTS WITH YOU TO SEACAMP SAN DIEGO!
+If a participant becomes sick at camp, that participant may need to isolated away from the group and supervision by the group chaperone may be required.
+Please do not bring sick participants with you to camp.

 Face coverings during program and testing prior to attendance are not currently required.